 The practice structure above is the best way I’ve found (to date) to embed swing changes and help transfer them onto the golf course.

 Golf is a game of skill and your body is great at solving problems.
-Skill development practice focuses on that naked truth – how doesn’t matter, as long as it works and repeats.
+Skill development golf practice focuses on solving the problem of getting the ball from A to B – how doesn’t matter, as long as it works and repeats.

 The aim of skill development practice